imentos/dubai-teched/README.md

 	// This value is the Ubuntu USB port for Ardunio board.
 	"port": "/dev/ttyACM0",

-	// This threhold controls when the status change will be triggered.
+	// This threhold controls when the status changes is triggered.
 For example, 'free' or 'occupied'.
 	// This value is scaled down to 0-10.
 	"statusThreshold": 5,

-	// This threhold controls when the value is changed.
-For example, the change happens when the amount is over 500.
+	// This threhold controls when the value changes is triggered.
+For example, the change ONLY happens when the change amount is over 500.
-	// This value is between 0-1023 before scale down.
+	// This value is between 0-1023.
 	"changeThreshold": 500,

-	// This value controls how often we read sensor value.
+	// This value controls how often the value is read.
 	// This value is based on milliseconds.
 	"checkFreq": 500
 }